+In this work, we focused on identifying OLR $x_1(1)$ orbits, as those left the strongest imprints in our test particle simulations.
+We have also searched for $\Delta \theta_R / \Delta \theta_\phi = -m/l$ signatures of other bar resonances in the \emph{Gaia} angle data---but with less success.
+We provide some details in Appendices \ref{app:11_resonance} for the 1:1 resonance, in \ref{app:CR_resonance} for CR, and in \ref{app:14_resonance} for the 1:4 resonance.

-Figure \ref{fig:higher_order_resonances} shows an interesting observation we made in the angle data for the \texttt{MWPotential2014}.
-We selected stars in the \emph{Gaia} DR2 RVS action data next to the 1:4, 1:3, and 1:5 ARLs for our best $\Omega_\text{bar}$ candidate derived from the OLR in Figure \ref{fig:angle_space_candidate_OLR}, $1.4\Omega_0$.
-In case of the 1:4 resonance---for which the ARL aligns with the \texttt{Hercules/Horn (D1, blue)} ridge and which contains also stars from the \texttt{Hyades/Horn (E1, pink)} ridge---we observe a red/green flip in angle space around a slope of -4.
-For the 1:3 resonance---which falls between the \texttt{Hyades/Horn (E1, pink)} and the \texttt{Sirius (F1, red)} ridges---a flip with a -3 slope shows up for small $\theta_R$.
-For the 1:5 resonance---which aligns its ARL with the \texttt{Hercules (C1, green)} ridge and contains also stars from the \texttt{Hercules (C2, blue)} ridge---a flip with -5 at small and larger $\theta_R$ is observed.
+Figure \ref{fig:higher_order_resonances}, however, shows an interesting observation we made in the angle data for the \texttt{MWPotential2014}.
+We selected stars in the \emph{Gaia} DR2 RVS action data next to the 1:4, 1:3, and 1:5 ARLs for our best $\Omega_\text{bar}$ candidate in Figure \ref{fig:angle_space_candidate_OLR}, namely $1.4\Omega_0 = 38.5~\text{km/s/kpc}$.
+In case of this 1:4 resonance---for which the ARL aligns with the \texttt{Hercules/Horn (D1, blue)} ridge and which contains also stars from the \texttt{Hyades/Horn (E1, pink)} ridge---we observe a `red/green' transition in angle space along a slope of -4.
+For the 1:3 resonance---which falls between the \texttt{Hyades/Horn (E1, pink)} and the \texttt{Sirius (F1, red)} ridges---a transition line with a -3 slope shows up for small $\theta_R$.
+For the 1:5 resonance---which aligns its ARL with the \texttt{Hercules (C1, green)} ridge and contains also stars from the \texttt{Hercules (C2, blue)} ridge---a transition line with slope -5 at small and larger $\theta_R$ is observed.

-Based on our simulations, the red/green flip at this 1:4 resonance would suggest that the MW had a pointy bar with extremely strong $m=4$ component, which is not realistic.
+Based on our simulations, the `red/green' transition at this 1:4 resonance would suggest that the MW has a pointy bar with extremely strong $m=4$ component (see Appendix \ref{app:14_resonance}), which is not realistic.
 We can therefore not explain this observation on the basis of our simple simulations.
 Selection effects might also play a role, especially at the 1:4 and 1:5 resonance.
 Additional substructure is also present at $\theta_R\gtrsim\pi/4$ for the 1:3 resonance, and around $\theta_R \sim \pi/2$ for the 1:5 resonance.